Available at:

 Order it here.

-• Whose story deserves to be told, remembered, and empathized with?
-Who will be silenced?
-Who gets to decide whose stories are told?
+Whose story deserves to be told, remembered, and empathized with?
+Who is silenced?
+And who gets to decide?

 What shocked us the most when we are working with communities who historically have been underserved and marginalized is (1) how kind these people are, and (2) how unkindly they allow the world to treat them.
 They don’t know that they deserve to be treated kindly in return.
 It is as if one-sided empathy and forgiveness are engineered into the abused to survive the abusive treatment.
 Overjustification, apologies, and forgiveness are tools that some people have been taught to do relentlessly at the expense of their own sanity for the comfort of the dominant one.